 Other high-yield savings accounts comparable to the Citi Accelerate Savings include:

 Marcus Online Savings by Goldman Sachs

-This high-yield savings account offers a rate that’s four times the national average.
+This high-yield savings account offers a rate that’s extremely competitive.

 You can get started with no minimum deposit and no monthly service fee.

 To start transfers in and out of your account, link another checking or savings account with your Marcus Online Savings.
 Funds in this account are FDIC-insured.

 An American Express® High Yield Savings account also allows you to open an account with no monthly fee and no minimum balance.
 Funds are FDIC-insured up to $250,000.
 Plus, you’re able to link up to three bank accounts.